sean-rabbitt/letsEncryptJSS/README.md

 3. Copy script to JSS server and place in a safe place (not tmp)
 4. run chmod +x /path/to/letsEncrypt.sh
 5. run sudo bash /path/to/letsEncrypt.sh
-6. (Optional) Place in /etc/cron.daily/ for the script to run automatically
-  a.
-Change ownership of the file
+6. (Optional) Place in /etc/cron.daily/ for the script to run automatically.
+Change ownership of the file and permissions to match
-  b.
-Change file permissions

 Pleave me feedback and comments on how this could be improved!
 Thanks ~ Kyle